Long-Term Human Video Generation of Multiple Futures Using Poses: Abstract

 \section{Abstract}

-Predicting the near-future from an input video is a useful task for applications such as autonomous driving and robotics.
-While most previous works predict a single future, multiple futures with different behaviors can possibly occur.
-Moreover, if the predicted future is too short, it may not be fully usable by a human or other system.
-In this paper, we propose a novel method for future video prediction capable of generating multiple long-term futures.
+Generating future video from an input video is a useful task for applications such as content creation and autonomous agents.
+Especially, prediction of human video is highly important.
+While most previous works predict a single future, multiple futures with different behavior can potentially occur.
+Moreover, if the predicted future is too short (e.g., less than one second), it may not be fully usable by a human or other systems.
+In this paper, we propose a novel method for future human pose prediction capable of predicting multiple long-term futures.
 This makes the predictions more suitable for real applications.
-First, from an input human video, we generate sequences of future human poses as the image coordinates of their body-joints by adversarial learning.
-We generate multiple futures by inputting to the generator combinations of a latent code (to reflect various behaviors) and an attraction point (to reflect various trajectories).
+After predicting future human motion, we generate future videos based on predicted poses.
+First, from an input human video, we generate sequences of future human poses (i.e., the image coordinates of their body-joints) via adversarial learning.
+Adversarial learning suffers from mode collapse, which makes it difficult to generate a variety of multiple poses.
+We solve this problem by utilizing two additional inputs to the generator to make the outputs diverse, namely, a latent code (to reflect various behaviors) and an attraction point (to reflect various trajectories).
 In addition, we generate long-term future human poses using a novel approach based on unidimensional convolutional neural networks.
 Last, we generate an output video based on the generated poses for visualization.
-We evaluate the generated future poses and videos using three criteria (i.e., realism, diversity and accuracy), and show that our proposed method outperforms other state-of-the-art works.
+We evaluate the generated future poses and videos using three criteria (i.e., realism, diversity and accuracy), and show that our proposed method outperforms other state-of-the-art works. \keywords{future video prediction, long-term video generation, human pose prediction, generative adversarial network}